James-Akerman/pandas-challenge/README.md

 This respository contains a [jupyter notebook script](PyCitySchools/PyCitySchools_James-Akerman.ipynb) which uses to pandas to analyse data from a hypothetical school district in order to help a school board and mayor make strategic decisions regarding future school budgets and priorities.

-The report includes the following:
+The report includes a list of trends found in the data as well as the following tables:
 #### District Summary

 ![district summary](images/district-summary.PNG)